 How often should the battery be replaced?

 Batteries slowly lose capacity over time so your range is expected to slowly decrease as the bike ages.
 Just like a phone will not last a full day on a charge anymore after a couple of years.
-You can expect to reach 70% of your initial capacity after around 500 charge cycles.
 Contact us if you’d like to purchase a new one.